gochaos-app/go-chaos/README.md

 * Go 1.18.5, instead of 1.14 or 1.16.
 * aws-sdk-go-v2 instead of v1.
 * Entirely new code base.
-* Same interface to all functions.
+* Same "interface" to all functions.
 * Remove conditions in favor of a simple hashmap for events.

 ### Rules: